viamrobotics/docs/docs/components/motor/_index.md

 Motor components provide an API for operating a motor or getting its current status.

-If you have a physical motor that convert electricity into rotary motion, configure it as a _motor_ component.
+If you have a device that converts electricity into rotary motion, such as a brushed DC motor, a brushless DC motor, or a stepper motor, configure it as a _motor_ component.

+For a hobby servo, configure it as a [servo component](/components/servo/) instead.

 ## Available models

 To use a motor, you need to add it to your machine's configuration.
 Go to your machine's **CONFIGURE** page, and add a model that supports your motor.

-The _motor_ component type natively supports brushed DC motors, brushless DC motors, and stepper motors controlled by a variety of [motor drivers](https://www.wellpcb.com/what-is-motor-driver.html).
+Because your machine controls your motor using a [motor driver](https://www.wellpcb.com/what-is-motor-driver.html), you technically need to select a motor model that supports your motor driver rather than the motor itself.

-The following list shows you the available arm models.
+The following list shows you the available motor models.
 For additional configuration information, click on the model name:

 {{< tabs >}}